-I didn’t return until after the dissolution of my marriage, in 2013.
+I didn’t return until 2013, after the dissolution of my marriage.
 I needed to get away, and nowhere on earth is more away than Japan, which, as The Economist once wrote, still offers the greatest experience of foreignness.
-It strikes the Westerner as a Disneyland-like nation, where the streets are clean and landscaped and everyone seems to have a precisely defined role, including the foreigner, whose job it is to be foreign.
+It strikes the Westerner as a Disneyland-like nation, where the streets are clean and landscaped and everyone seems to have a precisely defined role to play, including the foreigner, whose job it is to be foreign.

 Assimilation is nonexistent.
-Some clubs and restaurants still advertise “For Japanese Only” (if you can even find them).
-Foreigners are almost never granted citizenship, even longtime expatriates living with a Permanent Foreign Resident visa who pay taxes and speak the language fluently.
+Some clubs and restaurants still advertise “For Japanese Only” (if you can even find them, which is unlikely).
+Foreigners are almost never granted citizenship, even longtime expatriates living on Permanent Foreign Resident visas who pay taxes and speak the language fluently.

 It’s now 2015.
-I’m on my fourth trip to the country and entangled with a native, I am just beginning to orient myself, to let slip that sense of foreignness, just a little — like a loosened kimono.
+I’m on my fourth trip to the country and entangled with a native, and I am just beginning to orient myself, to let slip that sense of foreignness — like a loosened kimono.
 Nihon and I have gotten to second base.
 She is complicated.

 Take wabi sabi, the difficult-to-translate traditional Japanese aesthetic.
 Wabi originally evoked the loneliness of living remotely but has since evolved to reflect a pastoral or rustic simplicity somewhat akin to Shelley’s romanticism.
 Similarly, sabi, once the withering of age, now connotes its serenity — an appreciation for imperfection and the implied wisdom of experience, like the pleasing softness of the natural-worn holes in your favorite pair of jeans, which the less cultured might find distasteful.